-As at March 31, 2024, the Company had a cash balance of \$247,912 and current liabilities of \$1,765,950, resulting Company's working capital in negative position of \$1,427,246.
+As at June 30, 2024, the Company had a cash balance of \$625,841 and current liabilities of \$2,425,035, resulting the Company's working capital in negative position of \$1,734,688.
+Excluding the amount of \$1,481,941 due to Silvercorp, the largest shareholder of the Company, the adjusted working capital was in negative position of \$252,747.
 The Company has experienced losses in recent years and has a history of negative cash flows from operating activities.
-The Company will need additional fundings to continue its exploration program and meet its obligations as they become due.
+The Company will need additional funding to continue its exploration program and meet its obligations as they become due.
 If additional funds are raised through the issuance of equity securities, the percentage ownership of current shareholders will be reduced, and such equity securities may have rights, preferences, or privileges senior to those of the holders of the Company's shares.
 No assurance can be given that additional financing will be available or that, if available, it can be obtained on terms favourable to the Company and its shareholders.
 If adequate funds are not available, the Company may be required to delay, limit, or eliminate some or all of its proposed operations.